tytydraco/yessleep/out/I_Own_a_Store_Where_the_Haunted_and_Damned_Come_to_Be_Sorted.md

 “If you have a stabbing exterior in life,” I pointed past him, towards her ridged spines, “you get to have one in death, too.”

-He flicked his head groggily.
+He turned his head to look behind him groggily.
 If he saw her, his eyes didn’t show it.

 I flicked my fingers in front of his eyes.